rose-compiler/rose/src/AstNodes/README.md

   directives.
 Any conditional compilation that was opened prior to the class will be closed with `#endif` automatically, although it is probably wise to also close them explicitly for the sake of IDEs that are presenting/editing the Rosebud input.
+(FIXME: this should cause a Rosebud error to be emitted.)

 Property attributes
 -------------------

-* The `Rosebud::property` attribute marks what would otherwise appear to be a data member declaration as a property declration.
+* The `Rosebud::property` attribute marks what would otherwise appear to be a data member declaration as a property declaration.
 Since the presence of any Rosebud attribute is sufficient, the "property" attribute only necessary when no other Rosebud attribute is specified.